yaronf/I-D/STAR/draft-ietf-acme-star.md

 Acer et al. {{Acer}} find that one of the main causes of "HTTPS error" warnings in browsers is misconfigured client clocks.
 In particular, they observe that roughly 95% of the "severe" clock skews - the 6.7% of clock-related breakage reports which account for clients that are more than 24 hours behind - happen to be within 6-7 days.

-In order to avoid these spurious warnings about a not (yet) valid server certificate, it is RECOMMENDED that site owners pre-date their Web facing certificates by 5 to 7 days.
-The exact number depends on the percentage of the "clock-skewed" population that the site owner expects to protect - 5 days cover 97.3%, 7 days cover 99.6%.
+In order to avoid these spurious warnings about a not (yet) valid server certificate, site owners could use the auto-renewal lifetime-adjust attribute to control the effective lifetime of their Web facing certificates.
+The exact number depends on the percentage of the "clock-skewed" population that the site owner expects to protect - 5 days cover 97.3%, 7 days cover 99.6% as well as the nominal auto-renewal lifetime of the STAR Order.
 Note that exact choice is also likely to depend on the kind of clients that is prevalent for a given site or app - for example, Android and Mac OS clients are known to behave better than Windows clients.
 These considerations are clearly out of scope of the present document.

 In terms of security, STAR certificates and certificates with OCSP must-staple {{RFC7633}} can be considered roughly equivalent if the STAR certificate's and the OCSP response's lifetimes are the same.
-Given OCSP responses can be cached on average for 4 days {{Stark}}, it is RECOMMENDED that a STAR certificate that is used on the Web has an "effective" lifetime (excluding any pre-dating to account for clock skews) no longer than 4 days.
+Given OCSP responses can be cached on average for 4 days {{Stark}}, it is RECOMMENDED that a STAR certificate that is used on the Web has an "effective" lifetime (excluding any adjustment to account for clock skews) no longer than 4 days.

 ## Impact on Certificate Transparency (CT) Logs